vunit2007/startnow-react100-vstda/README.md

-This project is a simple and easy to use to do app that lets users create tasks, edit tasks, and delete tasks.
+Seize The Day (VSTDA) is a simple and easy to use to do app that lets users create tasks, edit tasks, and delete tasks.